DrDaroo/BardBot-Discord-bot/README.md

 To use poToken you will need to edit some code.

 ## Usage
--(prefix)play (url or video title which will return first most popular youtube search for specified video) -(prefix)help (this command will display all BardBot's commands) -(prefix)skip (this command will play next track in queue) -(prefix)queue (shows all queued videos in a list) -(prefix)clear (clears all videos in a queue) -(prefix)status (this command will display video thumbnail, author and time to end.
+- (prefix)play (url or video title which will return first most popular youtube search for specified video)
+- (prefix)help (this command will display all BardBot's commands)
+- (prefix)skip (this command will play next track in queue)
+- (prefix)queue (shows all queued videos in a list)
+- (prefix)clear (clears all videos in a queue)
+- (prefix)status (this command will display video thumbnail, author and time to end.
 This command is going to be reworked soon)